 Why Study Land Surveying Science at Southeast Tech?

-The National Council of Examiners for Engineering and Surveying (NCEES) highlighted Southeast Technical Institute in Sioux Falls, South Dakota, in 2016 as one of the top 10 programs advancing licensure.
+The National Council of Examiners for Engineering and Surveying (NCEES) highlighted Southeast Technical College in Sioux Falls, South Dakota, in 2016 as one of the top 10 programs advancing licensure.
 Your coursework also helps you:

 Gain Professionalism: As a top Land Surveying Technician from Southeast Tech, you will have a strong work ethic and conduct yourself in a positive, professional manner.
 As a lifelong learner, you will benefit professionally from keeping current through online courses on new technology.